Alicia Chong Rodriguez: Career

 Chong Rodriguez founded Bloomer Tech after graduating from Massachusetts Institute of Technology.
 The company is named after Amelia Bloomer, an activist for women's rights who encouraged women to wear loose-fitting pants.
 The Bloomer bra, which is designed to fit the curvature of a woman's body, went into clinical trials in 2018.
 The bras embedded washable, stretchable and modular sensors.
 Chong Rodriguez explained that the biggest challenge was achieving a medical-grade signal in the absence of noise, as well as creating a bra that was aesthetically pleasing and comfortable to wear.
 She oversaw the creation of a mobile app that could collect data and provide activity reports.
 As part of her 2021 TED fellowship described her design of the smart bra.

-Chong Rodriguez is committed to improving diversity in engineering.
+In addition, Chong Rodriguez is committed to improving diversity in engineering.
 Alongside launching Mujeres en Tecnología, Chong Rodriguez launched an engineering programme for at-risk young women.